 The Events Team represents SES at a variety of local events.
 Team members set up our display and then work short shifts during the event.
 They provide information on programs, encourage people to join, and engage the public in conversation about all things natural and environmental.

 If you are able to spend a couple of hours one or more times during the year to help represent SES to our community, please contact our Volunteer Coordinator.
-The table below has dates and locations of events where we may have opportunities to volunteer: some events and dates are tentative.

 If you have a couple of hours to spare, then a work party is a chance to get outside, network, and have some fun.
 Activities include sign and trail maintenance, invasive species removal, estuary clean-ups and other projects as inspiration strikes.
 Check our Facebook page for upcoming events.